kjsce-codecell/Introduction-to-programming/python/12-Modules.md

 * os - operating system interfaces

-> In addition to the standard library, there is a growing collection of several thousand components (from individual programs and modules to packages and entire application development frameworks), available from [PyPI](https://pypi.python.org/pypi) , which you are free to explore after getting comfortable using some of th built in modules .
+> In addition to the standard library, there is a growing collection of several thousand components (from individual programs and modules to packages and entire application development frameworks), available from [PyPI](https://pypi.python.org/pypi) , which you are free to explore after getting comfortable using some of the built in modules .

 ### How do we use them ?
 > We can import modules which are available under [standard library](https://docs.python.org/3/library/index.html) by using _from_ , _as_ and _import_  keyword .